dougbutner/web-4/README.md

 Time tokens allow web 2 and web 3 applications to offer a provably democratic model to their users.

 Provable democracy cannot be fully achieved in web 3.0, because there is no control over how many accounts a user may control.
-Instead, many different models of of
+Instead, many different models have been developed to deal with this issue, most notably, proof of work, proof of stake, and delegated proof of stake.

+While these paradigms of democracy are used to determine which chain of transaction blocks is considered valid, they are also used to in applications like Hive to

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MzEwMDAxOTgsNTA4OTQyMjM1LDM2OD
-IxNDY3NSw3NjkwOTMzMjBdfQ==
+eyJoaXN0b3J5IjpbLTQzODgzMTIwNSw1MDg5NDIyMzUsMzY4Mj
+E0Njc1LDc2OTA5MzMyMF19
 -->